An ambling ambition

 Starting to feel drowsy, I closed my eyes.

 Yes, I had been aware that the train had stopped but since it seemed we had only just left I paid no attention.
 Rousing a little later P. remarked that she had seen a château en passant and I figured perhaps that was Chenonceau.
 However looking at the time I realised it was later than I had thought and the train station had been Amboise!!

 A quick walk up the train - to find the conductor who turned out to be extra-specially nice.
 He confirmed that we had indeed missed Amboise and were now approaching Blois-Chambord.
-If we were quick, he suggested, we could get out and take the next train back in the Tours direction which was due shortly.
-Offering to pay any supplement due, the conductor declined and added the comment that if asked I should simply explain again as I had done to him.
+If we were quick, he suggested, we could get out and take the next train back in the Tours direction.
+It was due shortly.
+Offering to pay any required supplement, the conductor declined and added the comment that if asked I should simply explain again as I had done to him.

-We did, descended at Blois-Chambord, and after that rush of adrenaline caught the next train back a few moments later.
+We did as he suggested, descended at Blois-Chambord, and after that rush of adrenaline caught the next train back only a few minutes later.

 The journey was short and we had a lovely afternoon in Amboise.

 En plus/moreCheck out the OuiSNCF app on the App Store or Android.
 Have used it several times and it's really useful.